project-ida/two-state-quantum-systems/src/excitation-transfer.md

 \end{bmatrix}
 $$

-Where the first number, e.g. 0,1,2 is the number of phonons in the field, the first ± represents the state of the first two state system, and the second ± represents the state of the second two state system.
+Where the first number, i.e. 0,1 or 2, is the number of phonons in the field, the first ± represents the state of the first two state system, and the second ± represents the state of the second two state system.